What Happens During A Wrongful Death Lawsuit In Florida?

 • Collection of damages—The final step is to actually collect the damages from the defendant.
 This may also be a complicated process as it may be necessary to seize assets from the defendant including savings or property.

 Many people may question whether they should bring a wrongful death suit because it will ultimately not bring back the loved one they’ve lost.
 But it can provide you with the compensation and financial security that you may lack from this personal loss.
-The attorneys of Wolf & Pravato are here to assist you during this difficult and trying experience.
+The Florida wrongful death attorneys of Law Offices of Wolf & Pravato are here to assist you during this difficult and trying experience.